 II.
 PREREQUISITE REQUIREMENTS

-1. All applicants must complete all college course requirements prior to the start of the Fall semester.
+1. Applicants are strongly encouraged to complete all college course requirements prior to the start of the proram.
 All prerequisites must be completed with a grade of "C" or higher.

 These courses are: